uijkelly/test-fort-json/src/HowIDidIt.md

 Then once FoBiS was installed, ran <code>sh build.sh</code> in the json-fortran directory to build the module, and runs some unit tests.

+Though the latest update I ran on 21 Apr 2017 throws some segmentation errors, so will have to sort this out.

 Now the module files are in <code>json-fortran/lib</code>, and all I have to do is figure out how to include them in this here project!
 To start, not being fancy, and will just copy them over to the main folder and go from there.
 But did eventually figure out makefile and gfortran details to leave in the folder where they are which is better.
 Details of that below.

 ### gfortran with a static library